 Our comics are an important part of our public engagement programme and have made our research accessible to a wide range of audiences around the world.
 We have developed a series of comics with comic artist Edward Ross and scientist Dr Jamie Hall - a former PhD student at the WCIP.

-Our latest comic (2020), Helminths: the secret world of parasitic worms, tells the story of our research on schistosomiasis, a disease caused by a parasitic worm carried in snail vectors.
+Our fourth comic (2020), Helminths: The Secret World of Parasitic Worms, tells the story of our research on schistosomiasis, a disease caused by a parasitic worm carried in snail vectors.
 This comic also talks about how these parasites may offer some hope in the understanding and treatment of autoimmune diseases such as rheumatoid arthritis.
 It features the work of the Lamberton Lab and the Maizels Lab.

 Please read our blog on how we develop the comics, and why we think they are a good tool for communicating about our research.

 All of our comics can be downloaded.
-If you have any feedback or would like some hard copies, please contact our public engagement manager Hannah Bialic.
+If you have any feedback or would like to discuss anything related to the comics, please contact our public engagement manager Hannah Bialic.